-Strikethrough (highlighted in grey) indicates deletion from the text of document UPOV/INF/12/5.
+Strikethrough (highlighted in grey) indicates deletion from the text of document UPOV/INF/12/5 that has been agreed by the WG-DEN.

-Underlining (highlighted in grey) indicates insertion to the text of document UPOV/INF/12/5.
+Underlining (highlighted in grey) indicates insertion to the text of document UPOV/INF/12/5 that has been agreed by the WG-DEN.